Volkswagen scandal: Top court rules on 'dieselgate' damage claims | DW | 30.07.2020

-Germany's top court has ruled that people who bought an emissions-rigged VW car and racked up a high mileage may no longer get compensation.
-It's the latest in a string of key cases linked to the "dieselgate" scandal.
+Germany's top court has ruled that people who bought a VW car after the "dieselgate" scandal erupted in 2015 are not entitled to compensation.
+It's the latest in a string of key cases linked to the emissions controversy.

+The ruling could have implications for some 10,000 pending cases, according to VW.

-The ruling means the plaintiff, the driver of a VW Passat model that had racked up 255,000 kilometers (158,000 miles), will go home empty-handed.
+Earlier in the day, judges ruled that claimants would receive lower compensation — or none at all — if their car had racked up a high mileage.
+According to the court, the plaintiff in that instance, who owned a VW Passat model with over 250,000 kilometers (158,000 miles), would go home empty-handed.
 The verdict upholds an earlier finding by a lower court.

-Judges also ruled that Volkswagen would not have to pay tort interest on the purchase price of a car in cases where compensation is granted.
+Judges also decided that Volkswagen would not have to pay tort interest on the purchase price of a car in cases where compensation is granted.

 In a landmark decision on May 25, the high court concluded that the German carmaker had knowingly deceived customers and that those who had purchased manipulated VW vehicles were entitled to damages.